 Without ladies-in-waiting, court life would have been quite dull.
 These women breathed life into the court.
 They participated in masques, danced during nightly festivities, and their laughter could be heard throughout the palace.
 It made for good intrigue.
 During the day, a lady-in-waiting might be found practising new music or dance, reading, or perhaps mastering the art of embroidery.

 Throughout this period, it was not uncommon for families to place their daughters in service of noblewomen.
-One historic example of this was the Boleyn sisters.
+Although not of the Elizabethan Era, one historic example of this was the Boleyn sisters.
 Both were placed in service of Henry VIII’s first wife, Catherine of Aragon.
 Though no one could ever know the true intentions of their father, Thomas Boleyn, historians claim he along with their uncle, the Duke of Norfolk, plotted to have them catch the eye of the King.
-In order to have the daily exposure to the King, it was only natural that both Boleyn sisters would become ladies-in-waiting to Queen Catherine.
+In order to have daily exposure to the King, it was only natural that both Boleyn sisters would become ladies-in-waiting to Queen Catherine.
 Mary Boleyn soon became a mistress of Henry VIII and gained much favour for her family.
-The Boleyn family had high aspirations, but could never foresee how their story would end.
+The Boleyn family had high aspirations but could never foresee how their story would end.